 RS485 is a standard for use in serial communications systems.
 Electrical signaling is balanced, and multipoint systems are supported.
 This communication standard is used in a wide range of computer and automation systems.
-RS-485 is used as the physical layer underlying many standard and proprietary automation protocols used to implement Industrial Control Systems, including the most common versions of Modbus and Profibus, also used in building automation as the simple bus wiring and long cable length is ideal for joining remote devices.
-It may be used to control video surveillance systems or to interconnect security control panels and devices such as access control card readers.
+RS-485 is used as the physical layer underlying many standard and proprietary automation protocols used to implement Industrial Control Systems, including the most common versions of Modbus and Profibus, also used to build automation as the simple bus wiring long cable length is ideal for joining remote devices.
+It may be used to control video surveillance systems or interconnect security control panels and devices such as access control card readers.

 Take a look at the second version of this adapter.

 RS-485 is not a protocol; it’s simply an electrical interface.
 Although many applications use RS-485 signal levels, the speed, format, and protocol of the data transmission are not specified by RS-485.

 This line transmits digital information between multiple locations.
 Data rates can be up to, and sometimes greater than, 10Mbps.
 RS-485 is designed to transmit this information over significant lengths, and 1000 meters are well within its capability.
 The distance and the data rate with which RS-485 can be successfully used depend a great deal on the system’s wiring.

 You can read more about RS485 networks and wiring in this great article from Maxim.